Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Rules/Cypher/Creating-Your-Character-cyr.md

 To create your character, you build a simple statement that describes them.
 The statement takes this form: “I am a *fill in an adjective here*, ***fill in a noun here*** who **fill in a verb here.**”

 **Thus**: “I am an adjective noun who verbs.”
-For example, you might say, “I am a Rugged Warrior who Controls Beasts” or “I am a Charming Explorer who Focuses Mind Over Matter.”
+For example, you might say, “I am a [[Compendium/Cypher/Descriptors/Rugged-cyr|Rugged]] Warrior who Controls Beasts” or “I am a [[Compendium/Cypher/Descriptors/Charming-cyr|Charming]] Explorer who Focuses Mind Over Matter.”

 In this sentence, the adjective is called your descriptor.